 In addition to foam rolling, there are several effective exercises you can incorporate into your routine to stretch and improve the flexibility of your ankles.
 These exercises specifically target the muscles, tendons, and ligaments surrounding the ankle joint.
 This promotes better range of motion and reducing the risk of injuries.
 Here are two exercises to help you stretch your ankles:

-- Ankle Alphabet: This simple yet effective exercise targets the ankle joint from various angles, promoting flexibility.
+This simple yet effective ankle alphabet targets the ankle joint from various angles, promoting flexibility.
 Start by sitting on a chair or the floor with one leg extended in front of you.
 Using your foot, trace the letters of the alphabet in the air.
 Perform this exercise in both clockwise and counter clockwise directions, ensuring that you fully articulate the movements of your ankle.
 Aim to perform the ankle alphabet exercise for 2-3 minutes on each leg.

 By dedicating a few minutes each day to stretch your ankles, you can enhance your overall flexibility, improve performance in physical activities, and maintain optimal ankle health.